brunoeheurod/DevelopsTodayProject/README.md

 ## Description

-DevelopsToday -Countries List is a full-stack application created as part of a test assessment.
+DevelopsToday - Countries List is a full-stack application created as part of a test assessment.
 The project involves building two small applications that provide information about countries.
 It includes a Backend (BE) developed with Node.js (using Express) and a Frontend (FE) built with with Next.js.
 This structure allows users to easily access and interact with a variety of country-related data.

 ## Table of Contents